matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 currently requires them to not be translated (although some clients don't follow that), but not sending a fallback at all completely sidesteps the need for the spec to specify that and clients relying on an english only fallback.

-## Unstable prefix

-Clients should use the prefix `im.nheko.msc2781.` for all their event types, if they implement this MSC in a publicly available release or events may otherwise bleed into public rooms.